dustinlyons/nixos-config/README.md

 I use this daily on my 🧑🏻‍💻 M1 Macbook Pro and an x86 PC in my home office.

+And I have some starter templates below to get you started.

 ## Layout
 ```
 .